 Diagnosis and Symptoms

-To effectively treat respiratory infections in Major Mitchell's Cockatoos, it is crucial to accurately diagnose the and the symptoms.
+To effectively treat respiratory infections in Major Mitchell's Cockatoos, it is crucial to accurately diagnose the condition and identify the symptoms.
 This chapter will provide an overview of the most common signs of respiratory illness in these birds and the diagnostic techniques used by avian veterinarians.

 Identifying Signs of Respiratory Illness